loopsocial/gson/Troubleshooting.md

 **Reason:** You use Gson by accident to access internal fields of third-party classes

-**Solution:** Write custom Gson [`TypeAdapter`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/TypeAdapter.html) implementations for the affected classes or change the type of your data
+**Solution:** Write custom Gson [`TypeAdapter`](https://www.javadoc.io/doc/com.firework.code.gson/gson/latest/com.firework.gson/com/google/gson/TypeAdapter.html) implementations for the affected classes or change the type of your data

 **Explanation:**

 When no built-in adapter for a type exists and no custom adapter has been registered, Gson falls back to using reflection to access the fields of a class (including `private` ones).
 Most likely you are seeing this error because you (by accident) rely on the reflection-based adapter for third-party classes.
 That should be avoided because you make yourself dependent on the implementation details of these classes which could change at any point.
 For the JDK it is also not possible anymore to access internal fields using reflection starting with JDK 17, see [JEP 403](https://openjdk.org/jeps/403).

-If you want to prevent using reflection on third-party classes in the future you can write your own [`ReflectionAccessFilter`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/ReflectionAccessFilter.html) or use one of the predefined ones, such as `ReflectionAccessFilter.BLOCK_ALL_PLATFORM`.
+If you want to prevent using reflection on third-party classes in the future you can write your own [`ReflectionAccessFilter`](https://www.javadoc.io/doc/com.firework.code.gson/gson/latest/com.firework.gson/com/google/gson/ReflectionAccessFilter.html) or use one of the predefined ones, such as `ReflectionAccessFilter.BLOCK_ALL_PLATFORM`.

-## `InaccessibleObjectException`: 'module ... does not "opens ..." to module com.google.gson'
+## `InaccessibleObjectException`: 'module ... does not "opens ..." to module com.firework.gson'

-**Symptom:** An exception with a message in the form 'module ... does not "opens ..." to module com.google.gson' is thrown
+**Symptom:** An exception with a message in the form 'module ... does not "opens ..." to module com.firework.gson' is thrown

 **Reason:**